NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

 With today’s buzz around large language models (LLMs) such as GPT-3, PaLM, and LLama, distributed training has become an essential technique for pushing beyond the limits of a single GPU and successfully training ultra-large models.
 Terms like **data parallel**, **model parallel**, and **pipeline parallel** come up often, yet it can be challenging—especially for beginners—to see how they differ and connect.
 And when you encounter advanced features like **DualPipe** in DeepSeek-V3, it might feel even more daunting.

 On the other hand, in industrial settings, **optimizing a production process** often involves countless trials, while in AI, **training a large language model** similarly requires numerous parameter adjustments.
 These two activities may seem unrelated, but they share a remarkable resemblance.
-Let’s walk through a story from Lao Wang’s machine workshop to see how a production line with multiple machine tools can help us understand the four major types of parallelism in large-model training.
+Let’s walk through a story from Tony’s machine workshop to see how a production line with multiple machine tools can help us understand the four major types of parallelism in large-model training.

 ### The Single-GPU Era: The Small Handicraft Workshop

-In Suzhou Industrial Park, Lao Wang owns a mid-sized mechanical company that focuses on optimizing manufacturing processes such as casting temperature, quenching time, cutting angles, etc. When a new order arrives, Lao Wang first designs a set of initial manufacturing parameters (the "process manual"), proceeds with machining, then inspects the final part and back-propagates the adjustments: if the part has void defects, he tweaks the casting temperature upward, and so on.
+In Suzhou Industrial Park, Tony owns a mid-sized mechanical company that focuses on optimizing manufacturing processes such as casting temperature, quenching time, cutting angles, etc. When a new order arrives, Tony first designs a set of initial manufacturing parameters (the "process manual"), proceeds with machining, then inspects the final part and back-propagates the adjustments: if the part has void defects, he tweaks the casting temperature upward, and so on.

-> Lao Wang’s process is remarkably similar to large-model training: the "process manual" is like the model’s parameters, the parts being machined are akin to training data, each individual process (casting, heat treatment, etc.) corresponds to different layers in a neural network, and the machine tools are analogous to GPUs.
+> Tony’s process is remarkably similar to large-model training: the "process manual" is like the model’s parameters, the parts being machined are akin to training data, each individual process (casting, heat treatment, etc.) corresponds to different layers in a neural network, and the machine tools are analogous to GPUs.
 Finally, the quality check is akin to computing the loss function, and adjusting parameters based on the inspection is just like backpropagation.

-When Lao Wang started his business, he took on relatively simple orders, like machining screws.
+When Tony started his business, he took on relatively simple orders, like machining screws.
 For such parts, you only need a single multifunctional machine to handle two steps: cutting and polishing.
 If the part turned out unevenly polished, you’d adjust the polishing step; if the cutting was off, you’d adjust the cutting angle.
 It was all done on a single machine—like a **small handicraft workshop**.
 That was enough for basic parts, but there was no scalability.

 > This corresponds to **single-GPU training**.
 All model layers (all "process steps") run on the same GPU (the same machine).
 Both the forward pass (machining) and the backward pass (adjusting parameters) happen on a single device.
 It’s simple and reliable, but once the tasks become more complex, a single device becomes the bottleneck.

 ### Model Parallelism: The Art of Splitting the Process Manual

-One day, Lao Wang received a much bigger order for optimizing the process of manufacturing an engine crankshaft.
+One day, Tony received a much bigger order for optimizing the process of manufacturing an engine crankshaft.
 He quickly realized that a single machine could not handle all the needed steps.
 So he split the processes (casting, heat treatment, precision machining) across three specialized machines, each equipped with its own operation instructions.
 He also had to keep track of how adjusting casting parameters might affect subsequent processes.
 It introduced a new problem—machine idle time.
 While the first machine was busy casting, the other machines might be waiting.
 Plus, moving items from one machine to the next took additional time.
 If not planned carefully, these machine transitions could cause extra idle periods.

 > In large language models, this is **model parallelism**.
 When a model is too large for a single GPU’s memory, you split it across multiple GPUs (e.g., different layers or different modules for each GPU).
 In this analogy, the casting is like an input layer, heat treatment is the intermediate layer, and precision machining is the output layer.
 As you train, each GPU is responsible for a segment of the model and must communicate intermediate outputs to others.
 This inevitably leads to idle time across GPUs and frequent cross-device data transfer.
-The problems Lao Wang faces resemble the scheduling and communication challenges among GPUs.
+The problems Tony faces resemble the scheduling and communication challenges among GPUs.

 ### Data Parallelism: A Plan to Clone the Workshop

-To further speed up the process-parameter optimization, Lao Wang—now with more funding—built three identical workshops next door.
+To further speed up the process-parameter optimization, Tony—now with more funding—built three identical workshops next door.
 Each workshop has the same entire pipeline, just working on different batches of turbine discs (data shards).
 By the end of the day, the four workshop managers come together to compare notes and unify the process standards.
 An order of 10,000 raw parts that used to take a month now only needs about two weeks.
-Lao Wang wonders, "Why did quadrupling my workshop capacity only double the speed?"
+Tony wonders, "Why did quadrupling my workshop capacity only double the speed?"
 After talking to the managers, he found that each batch of raw materials might encounter unique problems, causing some workshops to finish later.
 When they’re done, they have to wait for the slowest one before summarizing the day’s results.

 > This is **data parallelism**.
 Each workshop (GPU) holds a full copy of the process manual (model parameters) but processes a different portion of the data (different mini-batches).
 Once each workshop computes its local gradient (inspecting the part and figuring out parameter adjustments), they must gather and average these gradients (through **All-Reduce**) to form a unified set of parameters.
 The bottleneck is that the slowest workshop (straggler GPU) holds everyone up, and the communication overhead (All-Reduce bandwidth) increases dramatically with more parallel workshops.

 ### Tensor Parallelism: Collaborating on an Oversized Single Component

-One day, Lao Wang leveled up and received a **massive** project to optimize processes for airplane components—for instance, an aircraft wing.
+One day, Tony leveled up and received a **massive** project to optimize processes for airplane components—for instance, an aircraft wing.
 Even just the wing itself is so big that multiple identical machines must work together on the same sub-step.
 In other words, though this sub-step belongs to one particular process stage, it still exceeds the capacity of a single machine.
-So Lao Wang had multiple identical machines collaborate on one single huge part.
+So Tony had multiple identical machines collaborate on one single huge part.

 > This is akin to **tensor parallelism** in large-model training.
 Even after splitting the model across different layers or modules, you might still find a single module too large for one GPU.
 In that case, you split the module’s **tensors** themselves—like partitioning a large matrix across multiple GPUs to perform parallel matrix multiplication.
 Once you finish each partial multiplication, you merge the results.
 This approach distributes the workload of a single, very large layer across multiple GPUs.

-At this point, Lao Wang realized that **scheduling** had become the key to higher efficiency.
+At this point, Tony realized that **scheduling** had become the key to higher efficiency.
 Machines had to coordinate closely, as many of them handled only a piece of a part.
 That part might be moved from one machine to another multiple times; subsequent steps often can’t start until a previous step finishes, and in the feedback loop, earlier steps can’t finalize parameter adjustments until later steps finish their own.
 This all leads to idle periods everywhere: some machines wait for their "brother machines" to finish, downstream processes wait for upstream results, upstream processes wait for feedback.
-Lao Wang felt he needed to do something to further boost efficiency.
+Tony felt he needed to do something to further boost efficiency.

 > This is how tensor parallelism really works.
 When even a single process (a single layer in the model) exceeds a single GPU’s capacity, you split the large tensor into smaller chunks that a GPU group can handle.
 For example, polishing an airplane wing might require four machines working on different wing areas, then stitching them back together.
 That level of collaboration introduces communication overhead (merging partial outputs), synchronization overhead (one slow machine can hold up the rest), and additional "feedback loops" for gradient synchronization.
 Collectively, these can introduce new idle times—**"collaboration bubbles."**

 ### Pipeline Parallelism: Making Different Machines Work Simultaneously

-To deal with the collaboration challenges among different processes, Lao Wang devised an ingenious pipeline system.
+To deal with the collaboration challenges among different processes, Tony devised an ingenious pipeline system.
 If the original processing route was **Casting → Forging → Heat Treatment → Polishing**, the moment the casting machine finished its first batch, that batch was immediately moved on to the forging machine; casting then started work on the second batch.
 By the time the first batch left forging for heat treatment, the second batch arrived at forging, and the third batch could head to casting—like **dominoes**.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">